Quesada pasiega

 Quesada pasiega is a dessert typical of the region of Cantabria, Spain.
 It is one of the best-known dishes of Cantabrian cuisine.
 It has the consistency of a dense pudding, and is made from milk, sugar, butter, wheat flour, and egg, and flavored with lemon zest and cinnamon.
+The batter is typically mixed until smooth and then baked to perfection, resulting in a soft and creamy interior with a slightly firm outer layer.
+The dessert is known for its delicate sweetness, subtle hints of lemon or cinnamon.
 It can be served hot or cold.
+Quesada Pasiega is a beloved dessert in Cantabria, enjoyed on various occasions, from family gatherings to special celebrations.
+Its rich history and traditional preparation methods have made it a culinary gem, showcasing the region's culinary heritage and providing a delightful taste of Spanish gastronomy.